Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 DATA WAREHOUSE

 A data warehouse is a central repository of structured data from many data sources.
 This data is transformed, aggregated, and prepared for business reporting and analysis.
+A data warehouse is a central repository of information coming from one or more data sources.
+Data flows into a data warehouse from transactional systems, relational databases, and other sources.
+These data sources can include structured, semistructured, and unstructured data.
+These data sources are transformed into structured data before they are stored in the data warehouse.

+Data is stored within the data warehouse using a schema.
+A schema defines how data is stored within tables, columns, and rows.
+The schema enforces constraints on the data to ensure integrity of the data.
+The transformation process often involves the steps required to make the source data conform to the schema.
+Following the first successful ingestion of data into the data warehouse, the process of ingesting and transforming the data can continue at a regular cadence.

+DATA MARTS

+Data warehouses can be massive.
+Analyzing these huge stores of data can be confusing.
+Many organizations need a way to limit the tables to those that are most relevant to the analytics users will be performing.

+A subset of data from a data warehouse is called a data mart.
+Data marts only focus on one subject or functional area.
+A warehouse might contain all relevant sources for an enterprise, but a data mart might store only a single department’s sources.
+Because data marts are generally a copy of data already contained in a data warehouse, they are often fast and simple to implement.